Definition of Anemia of Chronic Diseases

 Etiology and Pathogenesis of Anemia of Chronic Disease

 Typically, an organism reacts to infections, inflammatory system diseases and malignoma by increasing the release of inflammatory mediators.
 These not only have a local, but also a systemic effect.
 In this context, cytokines play a special role: when their systemic release is increased, it provokes an imbalance in the homeostasis of iron by influencing the physiological storage of iron in the macrophages of the bone marrow.

 In addition, the mediators trigger the production of hepcidin in the hepatocytes.
 Hepcidin inhibits iron uptake in the intestines and lowers the availability of iron for erythropoiesis.
 This results in an increased iron retention and insufficient iron output.

-Some of the underlying diseases that may cause anemia of chronic disease is:
+Some of the underlying diseases that may cause anemia of chronic disease are:

-- Normal to increased serum ferritin (acute phase reactant, main distinguishing deature between iron deficiency anemia and anemia of chronic disease)
+- Normal to increased serum ferritin (acute phase reactant, main distinguishing feature between iron deficiency anemia and anemia of chronic disease).

 Clinical Presentation and Symptoms of Anemia of Chronic Disease

 Unspecific general symptoms like fever and weight loss in combination with other, typical signs of anemia like fatigue, weakness, tachycardia, or visual impairments, should be considered as possible indicators of anemia of chronic inflammation.
 Since anemia of inflammation is a consequence of an underlying disease, it is also important to look out for specific symptoms of the respective underlying disease.